 Design Race Day Shirts

 One way to commemorate your event and raise extra funds for your cause is to sell t-shirts for the event!
 This is a great way to fundraise for a cause you care about without charging runners a participation fee.
 Your community can simply purchase a race shirt, and then go out and run their 5k on your chosen date.

 Promote the Race to Your Community

 The most important step of hosting a Virtual 5k fundraiser is actually getting your community to participate.
 Share about your Virtual 5k on social media, your website, email lists, and more.
 Because it’s virtual, supporters anywhere in the world can participate.
 Encourage those in your immediate community to promote the race to their own friends.
 This type of virality is so easy to take advantage of, especially with Facebook and Instagram.
 They make it so easy to share content.
-Make sure your participants know how to register, when to run, and how to get their commemorative t-shirt.
+Make sure your participants know how to register for the event, when to run, and how to get their commemorative t-shirt.

 Bonus Tip: Use your Eventbrite or Facebook Event page to promote your race day t-shirt and remind people to get their orders in.
 Make sure you communicate to them the last day to purchase a shirt in order to get it in time to wear on race day.